 Balance is the Answer

 Ayurvedic medicine was used thousands of years ago to treat symptoms that today we call Metabolic Syndrome in humans and, similarly, Cushings in dogs.
-These proven herbs are used in Primalix CortiQuel to act directly to regulate pituitary and adrenal glands, decrease cortisol levels and improve overall body function, without the risks of surgery or the crippling side effects of pharmaceutical drugs.Back to top
+These herbs are used in Primalix CortiQuel to support a healthy endocrine system in which the pituitary and adrenal glands operate in harmony and without the risks of surgery or drugs.Back to top

 What is it?Back to top

-● Full-spectrum, herbal treatment for Cushings in dogs of all breeds
+● Primalix CortiQuel is a full-spectrum, herbal nutrient formula for dogs of all breeds

 ● Does not require surgery or drugs with negative side effects